-The film stars Daniel Kaluuya as Chris Washington, a young African-American man who ventures to meet his Caucasian girlfriend’s family for the first time on their estate.
-The story quickly and wryly descends as Chris discovers that many of local black residents have gone missing.
+The film stars Daniel Kaluuya as Chris Washington, a young African-American man who ventures to meet the family of his Caucasian girlfriend Rose (Allison Williams) for the first time on their remote country estate.
+The story quickly and wryly descends into suspense as Chris discovers that many of local black residents have gone missing.

 Oliver worked with Peele to create a natural look that grounds Chris’ world in reality.
 He paired an Arri Alexa Mini with Angenieux zooms, which gave him flexibility and minimal lens changes — an advantage during the tight 23-day schedule.

 “There is a somewhat muted but natural cool color and light when we introduce Chris and Rose at his apartment, which then leans into warmer tones upon arriving at her parents’ estate,” Oliver says of his visual approach.
 “The warmth in the imagery at the estate was intended as a bit of a visual false security in a way, but of course there is something very strange under the surface.
 I also played with color in the night scenes both inside and outside the house, using special lighting gels and camera settings to bring a range of cyan, greenish and aqua tones into the ‘moonlight’ and ambiance rather than a straight up ‘blue’ vs ‘warm' feel.”

 About the Cinematographer